kjng/system-design-lecture/README.md

 # System Design Lecture Notes

+These notes were prepared for a lecture given at **Hack Reactor** on **System Design**.
+It aims to provide outlines and guidelines for answering system and software architecture-based questions in a coding interview.
+Most of this information is based on [hiredintech's](https://www.hiredintech.com/classrooms/system-design/) System Design free online course.

 ## Challenges
 - How can I design x in y minutes?
 - The point of system design questions are to create a discussion of the problem at hand and the process in which you solve the problem.